Skip to main content

 Step 4: Save and Assign the Policy

 Saving the policy does not activate it.
-Escalation policies only run once they are assigned to a Service or Team, which determines which alerts will trigger the policy.
+Escalation policies only run once they are assigned to a Service or Team: when the Service or Team are paged, their assigned escalation policy will trigger.

 Escalation policies can contain multiple escalation paths, each with its own rules, steps, and notification behavior.
 Paths allow you to model scenarios such as: